 Technology has made managing fleets both easier and more complex at the same time.
-Michael Glover, senior director of Pacific Gas & Electric Company (PG&E) in San Francisco, California, discussed how his department has been able to unlock seemingly endless amounts of data collected from asset management and telematics systems and how he’s built a team flexible enough to adapt not only to new tech, but the pandemic and natural disasters as well.
+Michael Glover, senior director of Pacific Gas & Electric Company (PG&E) in San Francisco, discussed how his department has been able to unlock seemingly endless amounts of data collected from asset management and telematics systems and how his team is partnering together to adapt not only to new tech, but the pandemic and natural disasters as well.

 Glover’s been with PG&E for 12 years, and has served in various roles supporting transportation services, from strategic planning to major initiatives and financial planning.
 After gradually progressing through the organization, he now is responsible for managing a team of over 400 who support day-to-day fleet operations, including field operations, engineering, compliance, fuel procurement and overseeing diagnostics, technical training, telematics, fleet vehicle procurement, and more.